Build a campfire, they said. It will be simple, they said.

 Any common potato or corn chips – Doritos, Fritos, and even Cheetos, make excellent firestarters.

 Why?
-Well basically, a chip is composed of hydrocarbons (similar to wood) and doused in fat; both which burn easily.
+A chip is comprised of hydrocarbons (similar to wood) and doused in fat; both burn easily.

 So, next time you want to bring your favorite snack to the campsite, use it to ignite your campfire before you chow down.